A matrix model with a singular weight and Painleve' III: Local Parametrix Near the Origin

-\begin{remark} Note that, although strictly speaking, the matrix $A(\zeta)=\sum_{j=0}^3A_j\zeta^{-j}+i\sigma_3$ does not belong to the Lie algebra $\mathfrak{g}_-$ because of the $i\sigma_3$ term, one can think of the space of matrices $A$ as being parameterized by the entries $a_j$, $b_j$ and $c_j$ and use (\ref{eq:bracket}) to define a Poisson bracket on this space.
-In fact, the original construction in \cite{AHP} and \cite{AHH} applies to much more general form of matrices and readers who are interested may consult these references. \end{remark}
+\begin{remark} Although, strictly speaking, the matrices~\eqref{eq:mapsA} do not belong to the algebra $\mathfrak{g}_-$, because of the term $i\sigma_3$, one can think of the space of matrices~\eqref{eq:mapsA} as being parameterised by the entries $a_j$, $b_j$ and $c_j$ and use Eqs.~\eqref{eq:bracket} to define the Poisson brackets.
+In fact, the original construction in \cite{AHP88,AHH93} applies to much more general matrices.
+The interested reader is invited to consult these references. \end{remark}